3x0t1k/3x0t1k.github.io/_posts/2026-08-12-llmnr-nbtns-poisoning.md

 nxc ldap 192.168.1.10 -u '' -p '' -M ldap-checker
 ```

+> **Worth checking for 2026:** New Active Directory deployments on Windows Server 2025 require LDAP signing by default, which blocks relay for signed SASL binds.
+Channel binding, however, defaults to "When supported" rather than "Required" — this specifically matters for NTLM or Simple Bind authentication over LDAPS (TLS), where signing alone doesn't apply.
+A client that doesn't offer a binding token can still authenticate over that path without one.
+Always verify the actual configuration on the DC rather than assuming based on OS version alone.

 If neither is enforced — we relay the DA's authentication to the DC over LDAP and use it to add a controlled account to the Domain Admins group:

 ```bash